AWS ParallelCluster

 There are three types of nodes in a Slurm cluster:

-1. Compute nodes, where the R and Python code users run in Workbench execute as jobs and sessions.
+1. Compute nodes, where the R and Python code users run in Workbench execute as jobs and interactive sessions.

 2. Login nodes, where users log in.
 Posit Workbench is hosted on the login nodes and creates jobs and sessions.